liamtabib/dagens-nyheter-research/readme.md

 # Historical Document Processor

-tool that takes raw newspaper scans, validates the text quality, and builds clean datasets.
+Tool that takes raw document scans, validates the text quality, and builds clean datasets.
 This work is now free to use and is useful for researchers working with historical print-first documents, but can also be modified to pre-process a knowledge base for LLM/RAG apps.

 ### Features